Handheld game console: N-Gage

-Nokia released the N-Gage in 2003.
+Nokia released the N-Gage on October 7, 2003.
 It was designed as a combination MP3 player, cellphone, PDA, radio, and gaming device.
 The system received much criticism alleging defects in its physical design and layout, including its vertically oriented screen and requirement of removing the battery to change game cartridges.
-The most well known of these was "sidetalking", or the act of placing the phone speaker and receiver on an edge of the device instead of one of the flat sides, causing the user to appear as if they are speaking into a taco.
+The most well-known of these was "sidetalking", or the act of placing the phone speaker and receiver on an edge of the device instead of one of the flat sides, causing the user to appear as if they are speaking into a taco.

 The N-Gage QD was later released to address the design flaws of the original.
 However, certain features available in the original N-Gage, including MP3 playback, FM radio reception, and USB connectivity were removed.

 Second generation of N-Gage launched on April 3, 2008 in the form of a service for selected Nokia Smartphones.

 Tapwave Zodiac

-In 2003, Tapwave released the Zodiac.
+On November 1, 2003, Tapwave released the Zodiac.
 It was designed to be a PDA-handheld game console hybrid.
 It supported photos, movies, music, Internet, and documents.
-The Zodiac used a special version Palm OS 5, 5.2T, that supported the special gaming buttons and graphics chip.
+The Zodiac used a special version of Palm OS 5, 5.2T, that supported the special gaming buttons and graphics chip.
 Two versions were available, Zodiac 1 and 2, differing in memory and looks.
-The Zodiac line ended in July 2005 when Tapwave declared bankruptcy.
+The Zodiac line ended on July 31, 2005 when Tapwave declared bankruptcy.